ONLYOFFICE/Kubernetes-DocSpace/README.md

 elasticsearch-master-1                         1/1     Running
 elasticsearch-master-2                         1/1     Running
 ```
-Test the cluster by running helm test elasticsearch, the output should have the following line
+Test the cluster by running `helm test elasticsearch`, the output should have the following line
 ```
 Phase:          Succeeded
 ```